Version 2 Now Available!

 Injector razors have a blade loading system which is simple once you get the hang of it.
 You will be rewarded with a remarkably close and comfortable shave thanks to our single blade, adjustable design.

-*Comes with one Injector Cartridge containing 20 Parker injector blades.*
+*Comes loaded with one Injector Blade and an additional Cartridge containing 20 Parker injector blades.* Please use caution when unboxing.

 - Razor type: Adjustable Injector Razor